 Moving on to the motor, the craftsmanship jumps another notch to 10.
 Detail, execution, fit and finish are all here.
 Why don’t I just let the photos speak for themselves?
 The transition of materials and colours, aligned with the suspension and exhaust bits is breathtaking.
 Definitely the icing on the cake!
-One of the many reasons AUTOart is king of hill for the collector wanting that little bit of extra along with opening bits.
+One of the many reasons AUTOart is the king of the hill for the collector wanting that little bit of extra along with opening bits.

 Door operation of the Agera is flawless, seems to me that AUTOart may have upped the engineering just a little bit as the original CCX has a sense of fragility to it.
 All the components of the interior seem to mimic the original.
 I love the quilted fabric-look that runs from front to rear and matches the exterior paint.
 Though I find the seats/interior a little too much on the “plastic” side if you know what I mean.
 Also, if you haven’t noticed, the incorrect position of the steering wheel with front wheels set straight.